chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 #### Init

+- The initializer method that customizes the state for each object.

 - The most common technique uses an `init` method on the prototype object:
   - `init` is a function that initializes values in newly created objects.
 It also returns `this`, which is a reference to the object that called `init`
-    - so we are able to method chain after calling `Object.create`.
+    - so we are able to method chain after calling `Object.create`!!

 ```js
 let carPrototype = { // is an object, not a function.